dylan-govender/Lung-Cancer-Research-Application/README.md

-# :earth_americas: GDP dashboard template
+#  🫁 Lung Cancer Research Application

 A simple Streamlit app that is used for Lung Cancer Research.
 Uses Vision Transformer Models to predict on images.